Swizec/nightowls/manuscript/factors-of-flow.md

 Hopefully they can work on something else, but this requires a context switch to a different problem as well.

-Programmers also run on a different schedule than most people, which can cause plenty of problems.
+Programmers also run on a different schedule than most people, which can cause lots of problems.
 When the cost of getting started is as high as it is for programmers, it doesn't make sense to work in stretches shorter than a few hours.
-Everyone else divides their time by hours or even half hours.
-I've heard lawyers charge in increments of fifteen minutes.

-Even the prototypical calendar app divides the day into hours and half hours ...
+The prototypical calendar app divides the day into hours and half hours, and that's how most of the world thinks of time, as well.

-If there's one thing you should know about dealing with programmers is **do not distract them**.
-Wait for _them_ to come to _you_.
-Just put your request in the queue.
+Respect their schedule and  **do not distract them**.
+Put your request in the queue and wait for _them_ to come to _you_.
+Otherwise, you risk making them start at the very beginning again.

-Never expect a programmer to do something immediately.